 CLASSIFICATION NO. 121

-Under general supervision, to maintain a close security watch and supervise inmates at the Sheriff's detention facilities; and to do other work as required.
+Under general supervision, to maintain safety, security, order and supervise inmates at the Sheriff’s facilities; and to do other work as required.

 Duties may include but are not limited to the following:

-- Maintains order, discipline, and security of prisoners in county detention facilities; supervises the security and conduct of inmates in cells, during group meetings, meals, bathing, recreation, visitations, and on work assignments; performs internal security checks to include a visual inspection of the well being of inmates; performs perimeter check/security checks throughout shift.
+- Maintains order, discipline, and security of inmates in County facilities; supervises the security and conduct of inmates in cells, during transports, during group meetings, meals, bathing, recreation, visitations, and on work assignments; performs internal security checks to include a visual inspection of the well being of inmates; performs perimeter check/security checks throughout shift.

-- Within the scope of correctional duties, conducts investigations, interrogates witnesses, victims, complaints, seizes evidence, makes arrests, writes inmate misconduct reports, special reports and crime reports, prepares cases, testifies in judicial proceedings or before a Hearings Officer; maintains records and writes reports as required.
+- Within the scope of correctional duties, answers inmate questions, conducts investigations, interviews witnesses, victims, complainants, seizes evidence, makes arrests, writes inmate misconduct reports, special reports and crime reports, prepares cases, testifies in judicial proceedings or before a Hearings Officer; maintains records and writes reports as required.

-- Processes prisoners admitted and discharged for transfer from facilities.
-Activities include the booking and release, fingerprinting, photographing, custody level assessment, medical screening, clothed and unclothed body searches, and issuing of clothing and supplies to new inmates.
+- Processes inmates admitted and discharged for transfer from facilities; activities include booking and release, fingerprinting, photographing, custody level assessment, medical screening, clothed and unclothed body searches, and issuing of clothing and supplies to new inmates.

 - Receives and maintains the personal property of inmates; returns personal property to inmates on discharge.

-- Inspects quarters of inmates for contraband; checks on sanitary conditions and orderliness of quarters.
+- Inspects living quarters of inmates for contraband; checks on sanitary conditions and orderliness of living quarters.

-- Follows doctors' or nurses' orders/instructions in the care of ill prisoners.
+- Follows orders/instructions from doctors or nurses in the care of ill inmates.

 REQUIRED KNOWLEDGE AND SKILLS

 Working knowledge of: Criminal attitudes and behavior patterns; purposes and methods of discipline as applied to persons under criminal confinement; use of equipment in identification and confinement of inmates; correct spelling, grammar and punctuation.

-Skill to: Control, direct and instruct inmates individually and in groups; understand, interpret and enforce institutional rules and regulations with firmness, tact and impartiality; read and interpret written material accurately and rapidly; promote socially acceptable attitudes and behavior of inmates; make rapid, effective and reasonable decisions in emergencies and take appropriate action; use computer to enter data, write narratives and reports; maintain accurate records; use basic electronic and phone equipment; use basic radio procedures; establish and maintain effective working relationships with the public and a variety of criminal justice officials; communicate effectively, both orally and in writing.
+Skill to: Communicate effectively, both orally and in writing; control, direct and instruct inmates individually and in groups; understand, interpret and enforce institutional rules and regulations with firmness, tact and impartiality; read and interpret written material accurately and rapidly; promote socially acceptable attitudes and behavior of inmates; make rapid, effective and reasonable decisions in emergencies and take appropriate action; use computer to enter data, write narratives and reports; maintain accurate records; use basic electronic and phone equipment; use basic radio procedures; establish and maintain cooperative working relationships with the public, co-workers, and a variety of criminal justice officials and personnel.

 Clackamas County Jail is a 24 hours per day, 7 days per week operation requiring availability to work any and all shifts.
-Duties are performed in a variety of settings which may involve the physical restraint of prisoners.
+Duties are performed in a variety of settings which may involve the physical restraint of inmates.

-Positions in this classification may require selective certification of male or female candidates depending on the work assignment with male or female prisoners.
+Positions in this classification may require selective certification of male or female candidates depending on the work assignment with male or female inmates.

 MINIMUM RECRUITING STANDARDS